How to Decide if You Should Take Your Car to a Repair Shop or a Mobile Mechanic

 Mobile services are quick, convenient and generally cheaper than shops

 Mobile mechanic services have seen a sudden upsurge, with companies like YourMechanic offering a sweeter deal for customers than they’re used to having from a regular garage.
 If there’s an issue with your car, you can call a mobile mechanic and they will come directly to your home to look things over and make the repairs on-site.
-Mobile mechanics operate out of vans that carry a lot of the tools found in traditional mechanic garages.
+Affordable mobile mechanics operate out of vans that carry a lot of the tools found in traditional mechanic garages.

 Surprisingly, mobile mechanics are often able to offer these benefits at a lower cost than their shop counterparts.
-By saving on the expensive overhead of a physical shop, mobile mechanics may be as much as 30% cheaper for labor costs, and without the potential for supervision and oversight, the mechanics hired for these mobile positions tend to be very experienced.
+By saving on the expensive overhead of a physical shop, mobile mechanics may be as much as 30% cheaper for labor costs.
+And without the potential for supervision and oversight, the mechanics hired for these mobile positions tend to be very experienced.

 The traditional garage nonetheless offers the fullest service

 There is every reason to feel excited about mobile mechanics, and once customers give it a try, they’re usually inclined to keep it up.
 However, it wouldn’t be fair at all to say that garages are obsolete.
 Rather, whether your car is better suited for a mobile appointment or a stint in the shop largely depends on how bad the issues at hand are.

 In the event that your car is damaged and needs fresh parts to replace the old ones, a garage will have a stockpile of parts at hand.
 This won’t usually be an issue for garages, but mobile mechanics would need to custom-order the part, significantly increasing the time and cost of the repairs.
 For these larger repairs, a mobile mechanic may not have the utilities at hand to do everything.
 Unless your home garage has all of the same tools as a pro shop, the convenience will come at least with some cost to what the mechanic can do.